adriankarp/adriankarp/README.md

 ## 🚀 About Me
-💻 I'm a JavaScript full stack developer
+💻 I'm a JavaScript application developer

 🔨 Currently working as Application Developer @ IBM